-Starting a new 401(k) plan with profit sharing will require a system that tracks contributions, investments, distributions, and IRS compliance.
-Ongoing administrative upkeep is typically outsourced to a Third-Party Administrator like Ubiquity.
+Starting a new 401(k) plan with profit sharing requires a system that tracks contributions, investments, distributions, and IRS compliance.
+Ongoing administrative upkeep is typically outsourced to a Third-Party Administrator such as Ubiquity.

-All in all, profit sharing is a generous incentive to encourage workers of all compensation levels to continue providing their best efforts, while allowing maximum flexibility for employers to keep costs reasonable.
-Contact Ubiquity to learn more about profit-sharing benefits.
+Profit sharing is a generous incentive to encourage workers of all compensation levels to continue providing their best efforts while allowing maximum flexibility for employers to keep costs reasonable.
+Contact Ubiquity to learn more about profit sharing benefits.

 If you are a small business owner and need a retirement plan for yourself and your company, only Ubiquity offers flat-fee plans, plus expert guidance along the way.

 We will fully customize your plan to meet the specific needs of your small business.

 Setting up a 401(k) can be complicated.
 Only Ubiquity gives small business owners access to retirement experts in addition to industry-leading, low, flat fees.
 Each sales expert has over a decade of experience assisting business owners in 401(k) plan design.
 Take advantage of this free benefit.